DISCERNMENT COUNSELING FOR

-If you or your spouse are considering divorce vs. doing marriage counseling but are not completely sure what’s the best pathway for the future of your relationship, you and your partner are in an unpleasant, tough, and confusing spot ------ you are NOT alone, and I know how frustrating this feels ??
+If you or your spouse are considering divorce vs. doing marriage counseling but are not completely sure what’s the BEST PATHWAY for the future of your relationship, you and your partner are in an unpleasant, tough, and confusing spot ------ however, you are NOT alone, and I know how frustrating this feels ??

-It’s a chance to slow down, take a breath, and have some guidance to look at the options for the future of your marriage.....
+It’s a chance to slow down, take a breath, and have some structure and professional guidance to look at the various options for the future of your marriage / partnership.....

 Discernment Counseling is a new way of helping couples where one person is 'leaning out' of the relationship, considering divorce as a likely option, and not sure that intensive marriage counseling would / could help.
 Meanwhile, the other parter is 'leaning in' or interested in doing marriage counseling and doing what is necessary to rebuild / grow the marriage forward.
 It may be clear who is who in your partnership, or each of you may go back-n-forth about what you feel ?

-► I work with all types of couples using the Discernment Counseling framework, but I am particularly interested in working with mid-age couples, re-married / blended couples, GLBTQ partners, and cross-cultural couples (i.e. race / ethnicity, religion, etc) because these are my other areas of professional expertise.
+► WHO ARE TYPICAL CLIENTS ?
+I work with all types of couples using the Discernment Counseling framework, but I am particularly interested in working with mid-age couples, re-married / blended couples, GLBTQ partners, and cross-cultural couples (i.e. race / ethnicity, religion, etc) because these are my other areas of professional expertise.

 TO LEARN MORE, CHECK OUT THE PROJECT WEB SITE, www.discernmentcounseling.com or CHECK OUT THIS VIDEO:

-The goal of DISCERNMENT COUNSELING is for you to gain clarity and confidence about a direction, based on a deeper, fuller understanding of your relationship and its possibilities for the future.
+The goals of DISCERNMENT COUNSELING are for you to gain clarity and confidence about a direction, based on a deeper, fuller understanding of your relationship and its possibilities for the future.